huwdp/stack-machine/README.md

 *int = integer number*

 Stack contains a list of integers.
 We run an instruction to interact with the stack.
-So for example `push 1` will add 1 to stack list. `pop` will remove the top (1) from the stack.
+So for example `push 1` will add 1 to stack list. `pop` will remove the top (value: 1) from the stack.

 | Instruction     | Description                                                                                               |
 | ----------------| ----------------------------------------------------------------------------------------------------------|